eddiesTime/sme_app/gfm_documentation.md

 In the listener callback, the side-effect of adapting the theme, when the weather changes, is being handled.
-When the weather changes, which is represented by the WeatherState `Loaded`, an event is added to the `ThemeBloc`, which is accessed via `context.bloc<ThemeBloc>()`.
+When the weather changes, which is represented by the weather state `Loaded`, an event is added to the `ThemeBloc`, which is accessed via `context.bloc<ThemeBloc>()`.

 Inside the builder callback, the corresponding UI representation for the